Let’s talk about the benefits of creating a sacred space in your home.

 Even when we do try to be mindful and disciplined in our self care practice, we rarely do so in an environment that encourages tranquil solitude and meaningful inner work — we may endeavor to meditate in the morning but perhaps our partner is getting ready to leave or our children demand our attention and we are unable to fully concentrate; We may try to journal before going to sleep at night but perhaps the room is cluttered and we are distracted by the disarray; We may sit on the couch and hope to simply quiet the chatter in our minds, but perhaps the room itself is dreary and uninspiring.
 Whatever the case, despite our best efforts, we’re not always quite able to adequately center ourselves and this only adds to the frustration and negative energy that we have already begun to accumulate.

-Yet grounding and self care is so essential to our spiritual wellbeing and our ability to be present in our minds and bodies;
+Yet grounding and self care is so essential to our spiritual wellbeing and our ability to be present in our minds and bodies.

-This helps us to think more clearly, connect with our emotions more authentically and express our feelings more honestly and openly.
+With proper self care, we are able to think more clearly, connect with our emotions more authentically and express our feelings more honestly and openly.
 We are better equipped to tap into our intuition and make choices and decisions for ourselves that are more aligned with our truth and values.
 We have more confidence in ourselves and compassion for others.
 We have more love in our hearts and more energy overall.

 Creating sacred space in your home is a beautiful and effective way to make the most of the time you dedicate to nurturing your spirit.
 Not only does this create a peaceful atmosphere of clear and calming energy, but whether you are meditating, journaling, journeying, doing energy work or working with your spirit guides, the ritual itself of devoting purposeful you time in your sacred space helps you focus and strengthen your intentions.